Leverege/amplify-docs/docs/config/map-config.md

 ### Rollover

-[Screenshot of rollover tab of geofence/floor layers on map configuration]

 To set specific geofence/floor appearance properties to display upon rollover, go to the **Rollover** tab.
 Fill, outline, and label properties are configurable to change upon rollover.

 See the documentation on the appearance tab for details on the settings available to configure upon rollover.

 ### Selected

-[Screenshot of selected tab of geofence/floor layers on map configuration]

 To set specific geofence/floor appearance properties to display upon selection, go to the **Selection** tab.
 Fill, outline, and label settings are configurable to change upon selection.